-e-bike tour in English: English speaking tour guide
+E-bike tour in German.: german-speaking tour guide

-e-bike tour in French: French speaking tour guide
+E-bike tour in French: French-speaking tour guide

 Budapest, the capital of Hungary, is a vibrant city known for its rich history, stunning architecture, and thermal baths.
 Straddling the Danube River, it offers a unique blend of Eastern and Western European cultures, making it a captivating destination for travelers.